-67 pages, 14 x 20,5 cm
+- 67 pages, 14 x 20,5 cm

-in French, 2 figure plates
+- in French, 2 figure plates

-Editor F. Michaud
+- Editor F. Michaud

-Text also in the Travaux de l'Académie Nationale de Reims.
+Travaux de l'Académie Nationale de Reims.

-¤ download on Gallica
+- ¤ download on

 This book is the first to describe in an exact, rigorous and scientific way the theory of the kite.
 It should therefore be a well known reference book.
 Even if cited sometimes, it is actually deeply unknown, as is the first name of its author whose only initial is mentioned.

 Anyone interested in kite theory cannot miss this book.
+You will discover a great work.

-THÉORIE ÉLÉMENTAIRE DU CERF-VOLANT
+THÉORIE ÉLÉMENTAIRE

-ELEMENTAL THEORY OF KITE
+DU CERF-VOLANT ELEMENTAL THEORY OF KITE

-author: Emile BERTINET, published in 1887.
+author: Emile BERTINET,

 Émile Bertinet was an associate professor of physics.
 He taught for 3 years in Reims, when he experimented with kite flying and established the theory.
 He presented it to the National Academy of Reims which will make the publication, both in their annals and drawn separately as a book.